GregConan/Corteva-Challenge/README.md

 This application retrieves, stores, processes, and accesses data about daily weather and yearly crop yields.

-### Current Deployment
+### Deployment

-As of 2024-07-16, this application is running live on AWS Elastic Beanstalk.
-For API usage information, see the APIDocs at the URL below.
+This application ran live on AWS Elastic Beanstalk in July and August 2024, with API usage information at the link below.

 http://gconan-corteva-challenge.us-west-2.elasticbeanstalk.com/apidocs